 - 1. Hold a bachelor's degree in a relevant field from a regionally accredited college or university. - 2.
 Must have a master's degree in a relevant field from a regionally accredited college or university. - 3.
-Report a minimum GPA of 3.0 on a 4.0 scale in the last 60 credit hours of their bachelor's degree or undergraduate coursework considered in context of the GPA for that bachelor's degree, and in any other graduate course work.
-Applicants with a GPA lower than 3.0 may be considered for provisional admission by the respective Graduate Council.
+Report a minimum GPA of 2.75 on a 4.0 scale form their bachelor's degree or undergraduate coursework and in any other graduate course work.
+Applicants with a GPA lower than 2.75 may be considered for provisional admission by the respective Graduate Council.
 Any candidate provisionally admitted may be required to take a 3-credit hour writing course, and other requirements may be prescribed by the Division and/or Graduate Council. - 4.
 All applicants must have 1 year of teaching experience and a full-time position in a PK-12 school.